 In Teatro Orientación, a focus on Mexican playwrights would gain importance.
 Company members translated and staged works by Paul Claudel, Jean Cocteau, Lord Dunsany, Jean Giraudoux, Henri-René Lenormand, Roger Marx, Eugene O’Neill, Claude Roger-Mark, and Charles Vildrac, and often acted in the productions as well.
 Mexican playwrights whose work was represented include Juan Bustillo Oro, Carlos Díaz Dufóo, Jr., Gorostiza, Mauricio Magdaleno, Alfonso Reyes, and Villaurrutia.
 Both Teatro de Ulises and Teatro Orientación aimed to bring innovative, European and U.S. theatre to the Mexican stage.
 Group members could often be found in Paris, where Lazo, for example, learned Stanislavsky’s new method and attempted to apply it in Mexico.
 In the program for Teatro Orientación’s 1933 season the group reveals its ambition to renovate and dignify the Mexican stage after years of vulgarity and decadence in commercial shows.
-The theatre was meant to be a laboratory for experimentation to form a repertoire of plays from the timeless, universal theatre, and, at the same time, to promote Mexican theatre.
+The theatre was meant to be a laboratory for experimentation to form a repertoire of plays from what was described as the timeless, universal theatre, and, at the same time, to promote Mexican theatre.

-The use of translations into Mexican Spanish rather than the peninsular accent that had been preferred, was an implicit assertion of national values and the Contemporáneos’ desire to introduce the new theatre to the Mexican middle class.
-At the same time, Teatro Orientación´s innovative practice of presenting of new Mexican plays like Díaz Dufóo’s El barco, Reyes’ Ifigenia cruel, and Villaurrutia’s ¿En qué piensas? and Parece mentira alongside translations of European works like Jean Giraudoux´ Anfitrión 38 (Amphytrion 38) Mexican international .
+The use of translations into Mexican Spanish, rather than the peninsular accent that had been preferred before, was an implicit assertion of national values and reflected the Contemporáneos’ desire to introduce the new theatre to the Mexican middle class.
+At the same time, Teatro Orientación´s innovative practice of presenting of new Mexican plays like Díaz Dufóo’s El barco, Reyes’ Ifigenia cruel, and Villaurrutia’s ¿En qué piensas? and Parece mentira alongside translations of European works like Jean Giraudoux´ Anfitrión 38 (Amphytrion 38) brought Mexican theatre into dialogue with international modernism.

+List of works

+Díaz Dufóo, C. (1931) El barco, Mexico City: Impr.
+Mundial.

+Gorostiza, C. (2004) Teatro completo, Mexico City: CONACULTA-INBA.

+Reyes, A. (1989) Teatro complete de Alfonso Reyes, Monterrey: Instituto de la Cultura de Nuevo León.

+Villaurrutia, X. (1974) Obras, Mexico City: Fondo de Cultura Económica.

 References and further reading

 Dauster, F. (1955) ‘The Contemporary Mexican Theater’, Hispania 38 (1): 31-34.